mager/magerdotco/src/pages/blog/2023-10-20-zuppa-toscana.md

 </p>

 <p itemProp="recipeInstruction">
-    Serve immediately with a crusty piece of bread and a heavy sprinkle of pecorino romano.
+    Serve immediately with a crusty piece of bread and a heavy sprinkle of pecorino romano and cracked black pepper.
 </p>

 ![Final product](/images/blog/2023-10-20-zuppa-toscana/final.jpg)